clzirbel/pva_photo_video_annotator/README.md

 ### Skip Files

 Click the **Skip** button to hide a media file from view.
-The file is marked as skipped in the annotations and will be automatically passed over when navigating.
+The file is marked as skipped in the annotations and will be automatically passed over when navigating forward or backward.

 - The file is not deleted
 - It's stored in the `annotations.json` with `"skip": true`
+- Both Next and Previous buttons will skip over these files
 - Use this for files you want to ignore without permanently deleting them

 ### Set Aside Files

-Click the **Set Aside** button to move a file to a `set_aside` subfolder in your media directory.
+Click the **Set Aside** button to move a file to a `set_aside` subfolder:

+- The file is moved to a `set_aside` folder in the same directory where the file is located
+- For files in the main directory: moved to `main_directory/set_aside/`
+- For files in subfolders: moved to `subfolder/set_aside/` (keeps files organized by their original location)
 - The file is physically moved (not just marked as skipped)
 - You can recover files by moving them back out of the set_aside folder manually
 - Use this when you're sure you don't want a file